zhwa/mlir-example/book/Chapter-11-Attention.md

 - **Chapter 14** (Production Optimizations): Apply DRR for pattern matching, write custom interfaces, implement FlashAttention-inspired fusion, explore KV caching for inference.
 - **Chapter 15** (GPU Concepts): Port attention to GPUs, leveraging thousands of parallel threads.

 Attention is the heart of transformers.
-Mastering its implementation—understanding each operation, each lowering decision, each numerical consideration—provides the foundation for modern ML compilers.
+Mastering its implementation—understanding each operation, each lowering decision, each numerical consideration—provides the foundation for modern AI compilers.
 From here, we scale: more layers, more optimizations, more targets.
 MLIR gives us the tools; we provide the insights.